uBlock Origin

 No matches for those filters.

-A few well-chosen extensions do more for your privacy than almost any setting, blocking ads and trackers, stripping tracking parameters from links, and cleaning up after the sites you visit.
+A few well-chosen extensions do more for your privacy than almost any setting.
+They block ads and trackers, then strip the tracking parameters from your links and clear the cookies sites leave behind.
 This is the cross-browser set: the right handful, not a pile.
-For exact install links, see the Chrome, Firefox, and Safari pages.
+For the exact install links and the platform quirks that matter, see the Chrome, Firefox, and Safari pages.